caseyg/awesome/TOPICS.md

 *   [DS4SD/docling](https://github.com/DS4SD/docling) - Get your documents ready for gen AI

-## gpt-4

-*   [microsoft/graphrag](https://github.com/microsoft/graphrag) - A modular graph-based Retrieval-Augmented Generation (RAG) system

-*   [OpenInterpreter/open-interpreter](https://github.com/OpenInterpreter/open-interpreter) - A natural language interface for computers

-*   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

-*   [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Secure open source cloud runtime for AI apps & AI agents

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

 ## gpt4

 *   [microsoft/graphrag](https://github.com/microsoft/graphrag) - A modular graph-based Retrieval-Augmented Generation (RAG) system